sunnyhasija/CAS/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license that allows users to:
+- Use the software for any purpose (commercial or non-commercial)
+- Modify the software
+- Distribute the software
+- Include the software in proprietary works

+The only requirements are to include the original copyright notice and license text in any copies or substantial portions of the software.
+Learn more about the [MIT License](https://opensource.org/licenses/MIT).

 ## 🙏 Acknowledgments